psu13/mutable-hakyll/posts/measurement.md

 The most interesting current trains of thought on these questions, to me, are papers like this one: [Is the quantum state real?
 An extended review of _ψ_-ontology theorems](https://arxiv.org/abs/1409.1570).
-This not only has a great pun in the title, but also examines what we really mean when we say thing like "realist" or "epistemic" in this context.
+This not only has a great pun in the title, but also examines what we really mean when we say things like "realist", "ontological" or "epistemic" in this context.

 Ultimately it's pretty clear that while the formalism of quantum mechanics is not too hard to explain (although who knows if I actually did it) the weird conceptual question at the